 Network of People – Sharing Expertise and Best Practices

 Members are the strength of any association.
-As a result of joining the IHN, you will become a part of a network of professionals working in local government.
+As a result of joining the LGHN, you will become a part of a network of professionals working in local government.
 Through the LGHN, you will be in contact with individuals who are leaders in their communities.
 This is a wonderful opportunity to exchange and share on-the-job ideas, request information about local management solutions and learn about best practices.
 This is a great way to get support from your peers!

 Listing in the LGHN Membership Directory